 Class sessions: Our class sessions are discussion sessions.
 I try to present all lecture material ahead of time on my web pages, so that we can use the chat periods for student input and homework review.
 As a result, chats can seem somewhat chaotic, and "start and stop" as students try to type in their questions, answers, and comments.
 To make chats as useful as possible, follow these guidelines:

 Moodle quizzes are open during the week following completion of the unit they cover, then closed except for a brief "makeup-and-review" period prior to the semester exam.
 During the open period, students may take the quiz more than once; high score counts.
 Be sure that your students take the quiz early enough in the open period to study and retake the quiz if there are significant problems.
 Students are able to review answers for each Moodle online quiz once they submit it.
-My questions may differe somewhat from the textbook companion website terminology to give the students some experience with typical SAT and AP types of questions.
+My questions may differe somewhat from the study guide terminology to give the students some experience with typical SAT and AP types of questions.
 If either you or they are still confused about the answers, please e-mail me.

 You should refer to this guide, to the FAQs page, and to the Procedures page frequently.
 These pages contain material that was developed in answer to questions other parents have asked me, so many of your questions may be answered already in one of these pages.